ucl-respiratory/cis_immunology/README.md

 Figures were produced using R version 3.5.0 and Bioconductor version 3.7.
 Required packages are listed in `plot.figures.R`.
 Full package version information is cached on running this file; the full package version list used to generate publication figures is included as `package.versions.csv`.

+Excluded from this file is CIBERSORT.R and the MethylCIBERSORT R package, which is not available on Bioconductor.
+Code for CIBERSORT and MethylCIBERSORT can be downloaded from https://cibersort.stanford.edu and https://figshare.com/articles/MethylCIBERSORT_-_an_R_package_for_methylation_based_deconvolution_of_tumour_data_/6453650.
+The published analysis uses CIBERSORT version 1.0.4 and MethylCIBERSORT version 0.2.0.